What Is Intrapreneurship In Business? (2023)

 Discover how you can acquire the most in-demand skills with our free report, and open the doors to a successful career.
 Download the free report today!

 Looking to potentially take your career even further?
-Consider how an Online BBA or Online MBA can help you develop these skills and increase your earning potential.
+Consider how an online BBAMBA and MS degree can help you develop these skills and increase your earning potential, including our BBA in Entrepreneurship and our MS in Entrepreneurship.

 An example of successful intrapreneurship is when an employee takes the initiative to develop a new product or service that can benefit their company.
 This could involve researching customer needs, developing prototypes, and testing the market for potential success.
 The employee would then need to present their idea to management in order for it to be approved and implemented.